-performance, homework, classroom tests, assessments of Oklahoma Academic Standards, attendance and other required activities and projects.
+Student evaluations and grades are based on daily classroom performance, homework, classroom tests, assessments of Oklahoma Academic Standards, attendance and other required activities and projects.
 The district rounds all students' grades to the nearest full numerical grade value.
-The Student Code of Conduct is provided as a separate Students who do not meet course standards receive "NG" (No Grade), "NC" (No Credit), or "I" (Incomplete) until all requirements are met, preferably by the end of the subsequent quarter.
+Students who do not meet course standards receive "NG" (No Grade), "NC" (No Credit), or "I" (Incomplete) until all requirements are met, preferably by the end of the subsequent quarter.

 Students only receive credit for a high school courses they complete with a passing grade.
 Students who do not satisfactorily complete a course do not receive credit.
 Parents are to receive formal notification when their child does not meet requirements to receive a passing grade.
 Such notification should be sent no later than two weeks before the grading period ends.